appveyor/website/src/docs/server/index.md

 *Note that scipt expects short notation for both `-azure_location` and `-azure_vm_size` parameters, like `westus` and `Standard_D2s_v3` (not their display names).*

-For more advanced options call `get-help .\connect-to-azure.ps1 -detailed` or check its source code.
+For more advanced options call `get-help .\connect-to-azure.ps1 -detailed` or check script source code.

 ### Final steps

-Wait for script to complete.
-It should take about a hour, depending on VM size and optional software installation scripts addition.
-Per completion, script will print build worker image name (which is `Windows Server 2019 on Azure`, if you do not change it with the `-image_description` parameter).
-Just set `image: Windows Server 2019 on Azure` in `appveyor.yml` (or select `Windows Server 2019 on Azure` in the **Settings > Environment** tab, if you use UI), and you can start building on Azure!
+Wait for the script to complete.
+It should take about an hour depending on VM size and optional software installation scripts addition.
+Upon completion script will print build worker image name (which is `Windows Server 2019 on Azure` if you do not change it with the `-image_description` parameter).
+Just set `image: Windows Server 2019 on Azure` in `appveyor.yml` (or select `Windows Server 2019 on Azure` in the **Settings > Environment** tab if you use UI), and you can start building on Azure!

 ## Maintenance